 The Meiji Group establishes our respect for the diversity and individuality of employees in our Corporate Behavior Charter.
 Based on our approach, we develop an HR system and workplace environment so that each employee can maximize their capabilities with energy.
 Consequently, we will improve our corporate competitiveness.
 To support the success of women in the workplace, we will improve our working environment so that many women can perform well in various positions.
 To that end, we will expand and improve support systems that encourage female employees to balance work and family life and set targets for the number of women in managerial positions.

+Target female managers

-More managers than % by FY3/27 Female leaders in FY3/27
+Female leaders in FY3/27

 Minimum of